 What Makes a Good Financial Spreadsheet?

 We’ve seen hundreds of spreadsheets, and, frankly, some are just painful to look at.
+So what makes a good financial spreadsheet?

 In our experience, an excellent financial model is both “correct” and “user-friendly,” and typically exhibits the following characteristics: